 PhD Studentships at UCL's Centre for Doctoral Training in Data Intensive Science in Astrophysics or High Energy Physics

-We are pleased to announce that we will have at least 10 PhD studentships (for UK/EU applicants only) available for the academic year 2019/2020.
+We are pleased to announce that we will have around 9 PhD studentships (for UK/EU applicants only) available for the academic year 2019/2020.
 Applications for the 2019 intake have not yet opened, please check back in October for more details.

 PhD admissions inquiries can be addressed to PhD Admission Tutor, Prof Serena Viti.
 However it's likely that many questions will be answered in these pages so please read through before contacting us.